ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/selected_software/alphafold.md

 module load alphafold/3
 singularity shell $ALPHAFOLD_SING
 ```
 You can also run AlphaFold3 with a gpu.
-If you wish to use a GPU, [log into a P100 gpu node](https://hpcc.ucr.edu/manuals/hpc_cluster/jobs/#gpu-jobs) and then use the following commands:
+If you wish to use a GPU, [log into an A100 gpu node](https://hpcc.ucr.edu/manuals/hpc_cluster/jobs/#gpu-jobs) and then use the following commands:
 ```bash
 module load alphafold/3
 singularity shell --nv $ALPHAFOLD_SING